-The most numerous and significant of the boat types represented amongst the Category A and B boats is Canal Boats, all of which (33) fall within these two designations.
-In addition, there are Barges (6), Cots (2), Motor Cruisers (6), a Motor Sailer, a Narrowboat and a Sailing Barge, as well as a number of boats in the Miscellaneous category (13).
-The latter include the DUKW (7), the racing rowing boats mentioned above (3), the remains of the former Shannon ferry by Shannon Harbour, a Yorkshire Coble (Medbh), and the remains of what is possibly a Scottish fishing boat at Lowtown.
+The most numerous and significant of the boat types represented amongst the Category A boats is Canal Boats, all save one of which (60) fall within this designation.
+In addition, there are Barges (24), Motor Cruisers (7), Sailing Barges and Workboats (3 each), Cots (2), a Lake Boat, a Motor Sailor, a Sailing Cruiser and a Rowing Shell, as well as a number of boats in the Miscellaneous category (4).
+The latter include the replica Viking Knarr based at Athlone (Viking), the remains of the former Shannon ferry by Shannon Harbour, a Yorkshire Coble (Medbh), and an 1870 rowing skiff from the River Clyde.